MMUF Director Armando Bengochea

 In 2006 Dr. Bengochea was appointed dean of the college and senior diversity officer at Connecticut College.
 In that role he was the chief academic support, student affairs, and diversity officer of the college.
 His many accomplishments at Connecticut College included collaborating with the chief academic officer of the institution to effect a rapid diversification of the faculty.

-Beyond directing all aspects of the MMUF program, including the many graduate initiatives administered by the Social Science Research Council and the Woodrow Wilson National Fellowship Foundation, Dr. Bengochea oversees dissertation writing and completion grants, postdoctoral grants, and early-career faculty support grants at various Research I institutions.
+Beyond directing all aspects of the MMUF program, including the many graduate initiatives administered by the Social Science Research Council and the Institute for Citizens & Scholars, Dr. Bengochea oversees dissertation writing and completion grants, postdoctoral grants, and early-career faculty support grants at various Research I institutions.
 He also oversees the Foundation’s grantmaking to historically black colleges and universities and to tribal colleges and universities.